-Our management team has broad discretion in making strategic decisions to execute our growth plans, and our management's decisions may not be successful in achieving our business objectives or may have unintended consequences that negatively impact our growth prospects.
+Our management team has broad discretion in making strategic decisions to execute our growth plans, and our management's decisions have not always led to the desired result.
+Current and future decisions may not be successful in achieving our business objectives or may have unintended consequences that negatively impact our growth prospects.

 Our management has broad discretion in making strategic decisions to execute our growth plans and may devote time and company resources to new or expanded product offerings, potential acquisitions or strategic alliances, prospective customers or other initiatives that do not necessarily improve our operating results or contribute to our growth.
-For example, we recently determined to pivot our business to focus on the development of our commercial AI/ML software platform in lieu of hardware products because we believe this strategy meets our previously announced goal of pursuing significant near-term revenue tied to acute customer needs and reduces our capital requirements and related risks in line with available resources.
+For example, we recently determined to pivot our business to focus on the development of our commercial AI/ML Software Platform in lieu of hardware products because we believe this strategy meets our previously announced goal of pursuing significant near-term revenue tied to acute customer needs and reduces our capital requirements and related risks in line with available resources.
 However, this strategy may not prove to be effective.
 Any failure by management to make strategic decisions that are ultimately accretive to our growth may result in unfavorable returns and uncertainty about our prospects, each of which could cause the price of our Common Stock to decline and have a material adverse effect on our business, prospects, financial condition and results of operations.

-If we fail to effectively manage our growth, we may not be able to design, develop, market and launch our software products successfully.
+If we fail to effectively manage our business, we may not be able to design, develop, market and commercialize our software product successfully.

-Any failure to manage our growth effectively could materially and adversely affect our business, prospects, financial condition and operating results.
-As we grow our business, we may need to manage the following activities, among others:
+Any failure to manage our business effectively could materially and adversely affect our prospects, financial condition and operating results.
+As we work to grow our business, we may need to manage the following activities, among others:

-- expanding our management, engineering and other teams; - identifying and recruiting individuals with the appropriate relevant experience;

-- hiring and training new personnel; - commercializing our AI/ML software platform; - forecasting revenue and implementing enterprise resource planning (ERP) systems; - entering into relationships with one or more third-party service providers or partners, including in relation to the development and expansion of our AI/ML software platform; - potentially carrying out acquisitions and entering into collaborations, in-licensing arrangements, joint ventures, strategic alliances or partnerships; - expanding and enhancing internal information technology, safety and security systems; - establishing or expanding sales and customer service organizations; - conducting demonstrations and customer trials of our software platform; and - implementing and enhancing administrative infrastructure, systems and processes.
+- maintaining effective management, engineering and other teams; - retaining and recruiting individuals with the appropriate relevant experience; - hiring and training new personnel; - commercializing our AI/ML Software Platform; - forecasting revenue and implementing enterprise resource planning (ERP) systems; - entering into relationships with one or more third-party service providers or partners, including in relation to the development and commercialization of our AI/ML Software Platform; - potentially carrying out acquisitions and entering into collaborations, in-licensing arrangements, joint ventures, strategic alliances or partnerships; - expanding and enhancing internal information technology, safety and security systems; - establishing or expanding sales and customer service organizations; - conducting demonstrations and customer trials of our software platform; and - implementing and enhancing administrative infrastructure, systems, controls and processes.

-We recently announced two RIFs, one in July 2023, affecting approximately 24% of our workforce at the time, and another in November 2023, affecting approximately 70% of our workforce at the time, ultimately resulting in our decision to shift our product development and commercialization strategy to focus on our AI/ML software platform.
-However, these RIFs, in particular the November RIF, which is being conducted as we shift our product development and commercialization strategy, may place additional strain on our existing resources, and we could experience systemic operating difficulties in managing our business and implementing controls and other business processes or face other liabilities that are difficult to predict at this time.
+We conducted two RIFs during 2023, the July 2023 RIF, affecting approximately 24% of our workforce at the time, and the November 2023 RIF, affecting approximately 70% of our workforce at the time, as we evaluated our business, organization, prospects and resources and ultimately decided to focus on our AI/ML Software Platform.
+However, these RIFs, in particular the November 2023 RIF, has placed and will continue to place additional strain on our existing resources, and we could experience systemic operating difficulties in managing our business and implementing controls and other business processes, resource constraints in our product development and commercialization efforts, or other limitations or difficulties that are difficult to predict at this time.